Jalan Syed Putra

 Jalan Syed Putra (formerly Lornie Drive), Federal Route 2 is a major highway in Kuala Lumpur, Malaysia.
 It was named after Almarhum Tuanku Syed Putra ibni Almarhum Syed Hassan Jamalullail of Perlis, the third Yang di-Pertuan Agong, which used to reside at Istana Negara which lies at one end of the highway.

 Jalan Syed Putra was known as Lornie Drive during the British administration.
-It was named after J. Lornie, one of the British Residents of Selangor in the 1920s.
+It was named after James Lornie, one of the British Residents of Selangor in the 1920s.
 Lornie was also the president of the Royal Selangor Golf Club in 1926.

 Landmarks

 At the eastern end of the highway is Wisma Tun Sambanthan, which stands tall over the rest of the structures in the area.
 Surrounding the building are small banks and offices including the Darul Takaful Finance Area (formerly the UMBC Bank building), the former Sime Darby Securities office, and the Kuala Lumpur & Selangor Chinese Assembly Hall (KLSCAH).